 HOA Roof Cleaning Violation in Florida: How to Fix It Fast

-In Palm Beach County, a roof can go from clean to citation-worthy in a single rainy season.
-Those black streaks and green patches are everywhere in South Florida — and HOAs cite them constantly, because a stained roof is one of the most visible signs of a neglected home.
-Under Florida law, fines can reach $100 per day until the roof is cleaned.
-The good news: a roof-cleaning violation is almost always a cosmetic fix, and a prompt, documented cleaning usually clears the notice and gets first-time fines dismissed.
+Fix an HOA roof cleaning violation by hiring a licensed pro to soft-wash the roof — not pressure-wash it — then send the HOA dated before-and-after photos the same week.
+A soft wash typically runs $300–$800 for an average single-family roof in Palm Beach County, depending on square footage and pitch, and it is the method that actually kills the algae rather than just knocking the stain off the surface.
+Those black streaks and green patches are everywhere in South Florida, and HOAs cite them constantly because a stained roof is one of the most visible signs of a neglected home.
+Under Florida law, fines can reach $100 per day until the roof is cleaned, but a documented cleaning almost always clears the notice and gets a first-time fine dismissed.

 This guide covers why roofs get cited so often in Florida, how to clean them safely (soft wash vs. pressure), how fast to act, and how to keep the stains from coming back.